gAmUssA/ccloud-tools/README.md

     <img src="images/3_steps.png" />
 </p>

-And hey... it is ~10 minutes of Cloud provisioning time instead of hard work.
+And hey... it is ~10 minutes of provisioning time -- instead of hard work.
+Go treat yourself =)